dan-nl/node-front-end-lib/readme.md

 @param {string} [padding = '0']
 @returns {string}
 ```

+### preventBackspace()
+prevents the backspace key from triggering a history back call to the browser. allows the backspace key to be used in form input fields with the type:
+* email
+* password
+* search
+* tel
+* text
+* textarea
+* url

 ### validateEnvironment()
 returns whether or not the front-end environment meets the validations in the method.